lcperrin/resume/README.md

 *2022 – Present*
 - Improved processes, resulting in more efficient operations and actionable outputs.
 - Led efforts to reduce costs and optimize query times for cloud database infrastructure.
+- Created Helm Charts from scratch, using helm create, as well as modifying open source Helm Charts.
+- Updated existing Helm Charts to include new features.
+- Employed tools such as HadoLint to ensure Docker inage creation is correct and utilizing best practice.

 ### Senior Software Engineer, DevOps
 **Encortex, LLC** - Boston, Massachusetts
 *2021 – 2022*
 - Created Kubernetes Clusters to enhance CI/CD processes and shorten feedback loops.
 - Containerized legacy Python applications using Docker, enabling fast and repeatable deployments.
+- Created custom Helm Charts from scratch, for proprietary workloads
+- Tested Helm Chart development with tools like helm lint
 - Implemented open-source solutions into Kubernetes, significantly reducing POC time.

 ### Senior / Lead Associate Software Engineer (DevOps)